U.S., China struggle to bridge trade gaps, more time seen likely

 Trump, who has demanded concessions from both allies and rivals on trade as part of his “America First” policy, has said the March 1 deadline could be extended if enough progress is made.

-U.S. officials contend China has so far failed to fulfill its pledges to deal with American concerns on the issues at the center of the trade war.
+U.S. officials contend China has so far failed to fulfil its pledges to deal with American concerns on the issues at the centre of the trade war.
 Trump’s administration wants to put a mechanism in place to prevent a repeat.

 The issues under discussion include an enforcement mechanism to ensure that China complies with any agreements.